The most award winning

 R&D center adapts for multicenter studies

-"At our site, these types of studies have been increasing for the past 10 years," says Stephanie A. Skoler-Karpoff, MPH, manager of the Research Support Office in the Office of Clinical Research at Memorial Sloan-Kettering (MSK) Cancer Center of New York, NY.
+"At our site, these types of studies have been increasing for the past 10 years," says Stephanie A. Skoler-Karpoff, MPH, manager of the Research Support Office in the Office of Clinical Research at Memorial Sloan-Kettering (MSK) Cancer Center of New York City.

 "Our goal for starting this office was to provide institutional support and a repository for all of the common tools and best practices involving oversight, safety, and compliance," Skoler-Karpoff says.

-Develop new standard operating procedures (SOPs): Research oversight and IRB offices will need new SOPs to describe regulatory requirements for multicenter study principal investigators (PIs) as well as for participating sites.
+Develop new standard operating procedures (SOPs).
+Research oversight and review board offices will need new SOPs to describe regulatory requirements for multicenter study principal investigators (PIs) as well as for participating sites.

 "We developed an institutional SOP that defines the responsibilities for the PI, describing what the PI's responsibilities are in a multicenter study," Skoler-Karpoff says.
 "It sets requirements for document language and submissions."